jaschwanda/usi-pwa/README.md

 ## Description ##
 A frame work that servers as a starting point for a Progressive Web Application (PWA).
-The frame work was built using the following steps based on the given web documents:
+The frame work was built using the following steps based on the given guides and tutorials:

 Serve static assets, authentication and api routes.